RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-Resistive crossbar systems are a promising solution to the energy efficient realization of DNNs.
-In this work, we evaluated the impact of various device and circuit non-idealities that are present in crossbars on the overall accuracy of large-scale DNNs.
-We proposed FCM, \emph{i.e.}, a fast, scalable, and accurate functional crossbar model to evaluate vector-matrix multiplications realized on crossbars.
-We also present a software simulation framework to enable evaluation and training of large-scale DNNs on crossbar systems.
-Our evaluations show that the errors due to non-idealities can degrade the overall accuracy of large scale DNNs considerably, therefore necessitating a need for error correction and compensation schemes.
+{\bf } Resistive crossbars realized using non-volatile meemory devices promise to enable compact, energy-efficient hardware for DNNs.
+In this work, we evaluate the impact of various device and circuit non-idealities that are present in crossbars on the overall accuracy of large-scale DNNs.
+We propose FCM, a fast and accurate model to evaluate vector-matrix multiplications realized on resistive crossbars.
+Using FCM, we construct RxNN, a software simulation framework to evaluate large-scale DNNs on resistive crossbar systems.
+Our experiments with RxNN indicate that accuracy degradation due to non-idealities is a significant concern for large-scale DNNs.
+Re-training can only partly restore the accuracy lost, necessitating a need for further error mitigation and compensation schemes.

-\begin{IEEEbiography} [{ }] {Shubham Jain} is currently a PhD student in the School of Electrical and Computer Engineering, Purdue University.
-His research interests include exploring circuit and architectural techniques for emerging post-CMOS devices and computing paradigms such as spintronics, approximate computing, neuromorphic computing and deep learning.
-He has a B.Tech (Hons.) degree in Electronics and Electrical Communication Engineering from the Indian Institute of Technology, Kharagpur, India, in 2012.
-After graduation, he worked for two years in Qualcomm, Bangalore, India.
-He also worked as summer intern at IBM T.J Watson Research Center, Yorktown Heights, in 2017.
-He is a recipient of Mitacs Globalink scholarship from Mitacs, in 2011.
-He is also a recipient of the Andrews Fellowship from Purdue University, in 2014. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Abhronil Sengupta} Abhronil Sengupta received the B.E. degree from Jadavpur University, India in 2013.
-Currently he is pursuing Ph.D. degree in Electrical and Computer Engineering at Purdue University since Fall 2013.
+\begin{IEEEbiography} [{ }] {Shubham Jain} is currently a research staff member at IBM T.J.
+Watson Research Center, Yorktown Heights, New York.
+He has a B.Tech (Hons.) degree in Electronics and Electrical Communication Engineering from the Indian Institute of Technology, Kharagpur, India, in 2012, and a Ph.D. degree in Electrical and Computer Engineering from Purdue University, West Lafayette, Indiana, in 2019.
+His primary research interests include AI hardware, architecture for post-CMOS devices, in-memory computing, and approximate computing.
+Previously, he worked as a design engineer in the Bangalore Design Center, Qualcomm, Bangalore, India from 2012 to 2014.
+He also worked as a summer intern at IBM T.J Watson Research Center, Yorktown Heights, in 2017 and 2018.
+He has received the Mitacs Globalink scholarship from Mitacs, in 2011, the Andrews Fellowship from Purdue University, in 2014, and the A. Richard Newton Young Student Fellowship from DAC in 2015.
+His research has received the best technical paper award in DAC 2018, and a best-in session award in TECHCON 2016. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Abhronil Sengupta} is an Assistant Professor in the School of Electrical Engineering and Computer Science at Penn State University.
+He received the PhD degree in Electrical and Computer Engineering from Purdue University in 2018 and the B.E. degree from Jadavpur University, India in 2013.
+He worked as a DAAD (German Academic Exchange Service) Fellow at the University of Hamburg, Germany in 2012, and as a graduate research intern at Circuit Research Labs, Intel Labs in 2016 and Facebook Reality Labs in 2017.